 On February 19, 2015, the Company announced results from metallurgical tests from Zone 2, which shows similar metallurgy as Zone 1, allowing future resources to be combined.
-In addition, results show rhenium occurs within molybdenite in a ratio approximately 4 kg Re/tonne molybdenite concentrate, and a copper concentrate having 36.2% copper, 7.49 g/t gold and 189 g/t silver.
+In addition, results show rhenium occurs within molybdenite in a ratio approximately 4 kg Re/tonne molybdenite concentrate.
+Rhenium prices have ranged from US\$2,750/kg to US\$12,000/kg.
+The copper concentrate returned 36.2% copper, 7.49 g/t gold and 189 g/t silver.

 On July 9th, 2015, the Company announced some historical results from the Rateria property not in the public record.
 Drill holes performed in 1965 returned 60.0 metres of 0.40% copper in sludge samples from the bottom of the hole, and at the Sho prospect, 6.0 metres of 0.65% copper, 3.0 metres of 1.85% copper, and 18.39 metres of 0.30% copper with un-sampled sections in-between and beyond these intervals.
 High grade veins are apparent as several samples returned 100.0 g/t silver with 4.5 % copper over 0.60 metres.
-Prospecting performed in 2015 in a recent logging cut-block located a new showing of malachite (copper stain) and positive alteration in the rocks that is adjacent a 1 km X 1 km induced polarization geophysical anomaly which remains untested by drilling.
+Prospecting performed in 2015 in a recent logging cut-block located a new showing of malachite (copper stain) and positive alteration in the rocks that are adjacent a 1 km X 1 km induced polarization geophysical anomaly which remains untested by drilling.